 Do you know that since May 2003, there have been 32 major versions of WordPress with a release happening once every 152 days?

-In simple terms, what this means is that the greater number of WordPress updates that you apply, the more secure your website is going to be from hackers.
-So, be it malware or a brute force attack, what are the major negative consequences of your website getting hacked?
+In simple terms, what this means is that the more significant number of WordPress updates that you apply, the more secure your website is going to be from hackers.
+So, be it malware or a brute force attack, what are the significant negative consequences of your website getting hacked?
 Oh plenty, here are a few of them:

 A website crash is easily the worst consequence of a hacked website with your home page displaying the “Page Not Found – 404 Error.”
 A complete website crash typically signifies that the hacker has gained full control of your website and has made many changes (that could take ages to recover!).

-Among its major impacts on your business, your website loses all its web traffic and can also cause a loss of brand trust among online users and customers.
+Among its significant impacts on your business, your website loses all its web traffic and can also cause a loss of brand trust among online users and customers.

 Aimed to gain access to personal or customer information, hackers use either brute force attacks or SQL injection attacks to steal sensitive information such as credit card details, confidential business information, and trade secrets.
 Additionally, hackers may try to sell this sensitive information to earn some money, which may, in turn, cause more damage to the company.

-Among the more visual forms of cyber-attacks, website defacement can completely damage the appearance of your website or a webpage.
-Among hacked websites in 2017, defacements comprise of about 5.5% of successful malware attacks.
-The most common mode of website defacement attacks is SQL injections that are used to gain illegal entry into administrator accounts.
+Among the more visual forms of cyber-attacks, website defacement can ultimately damage the appearance of your website or a webpage.
+Among hacked websites in 2017, defacements comprise about 5.5% of successful malware attacks.
+The most common website defacement attacks are SQL injections used to gain illegal entry into administrator accounts.